How businesses are making way for zero trust

 The companies used to work on a castle-and-moat defense principle in the past.
 By default, everyone within the network is regarded as a trusted source.

 Traditionally, the companies used to work on a castle-and-moat security principle.
-In this model, it is not easy to obtain access to the application from outside the network.
+In this model, obtaining access to the application from outside the network is not easy.
 However, anyone inside the network is considered a trusted source by default.
 The issue with this system was that once anyone gained access to the network, the attacker could easily access all data.

 This vulnerability was increased because companies don't store their data in a single place now.
 The data is usually spread across multiple cloud vendors.
 It increases the difficulty as it is not possible to have security teams control the whole network.
 Thus, the requirement of zero-trust security arose.
 It offers multiple lines of defense.
 In addition, zero-trust security also provides reduced complexity and more business value.